BuiTue-03/college-major-2026/README_EN.md

 I'm interested in roles where analysis connects directly to decisions — not just dashboards for dashboards' sake.

 📎 [LinkedIn](#) · 📧 [Email](#)

+*The data is used for academic analysis and career guidance purposes.*